Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Main Algorithm

-Our algorithm builds on a value-optimistic approach, i.e., it sequentially constructs optimistic lower bounds on the optimal $Q$-function and executes the policy that greedily minimizes these optimistic values.
-The structure is inspired from the MVP algorithm in \citet{zhang2020reinforcement} designed for finite-horizon RL.
-In particular, we also adopt the doubling update framework (first introduced by \citet{jaksch2010near}): whenever the number of visits of a state-action pair is doubled, the algorithm updates the empirical cost and transition probability of this state-action pair, as well as computes a new optimistic $Q$-estimate and optimistic greedy policy.
-Note that this slightly differs from MVP which waits for the end of the finite-horizon episode to update the policy.
+Our algorithm builds on a value-optimistic approach by sequentially constructing optimistic lower bounds on the optimal $Q$-function and executing the policy that greedily minimizes them.
+Similar to the MVP algorithm of \citet{zhang2020reinforcement} designed for finite-horizon RL, we adopt the doubling update framework (first proposed by \citet{jaksch2010near}): whenever the number of visits of a state-action pair is doubled, the algorithm updates the empirical cost and transition probability of this state-action pair, and computes a new optimistic $Q$-estimate and optimistic greedy policy.
+Note that this slightly differs from MVP which waits for the end of its finite-horizon episode to update the policy.
 In SSP, however, having this delay may yield linear regret as the episode has the risk of never terminating under the current policy (e.g., if it is improper), which is why we perform the policy update instantaneously when the doubling condition is met.